certilremy/time_tracker/README.md

 ## Contribution

 If you want to contribute to this project you're welcome .
-Follow the github code of conduit fork this repot and openl your pull request.
+Follow the github code of conduite fork this repot and open your pull request.

 ## Design idea by Gregoire Vella on Behance